Greece - Data Protection Overview

 In Greece, the protection of a person's personal data against any collection, processing, and use, has been constitutionally safeguarded (see Article 9A of the Constitution of Greece, as revised in 2001 (only available in Greek here).
 Pursuant to said provision, an independent authority shall ensure the protection of personal data.

-The Hellenic Data Protection Authority ('HDPA') is the national regulatory authority and has the competency to apply the data protection rules in the Greek territory.
+The Hellenic Data Protection Authority ('HDPA') assumes the role of the competent national regulatory authority and is entitled to supervise the application of data protection rules in the Greek territory.
 The main legal framework consists of the rules under the General Data Protection Regulation (Regulation (EU) 2016/679) ('GDPR') and the national implementation law.
 In addition, the HDPA also follows EU guidance (e.g. guidelines and recommendations by the European Data Protection Board ('EDPB')) when exercising its powers.

 Law No. 4624/2019 on the Personal Data Protection Authority, Implementing the General Data Protection Regulation (Regulation (EU) 2016/679) and Transposing into National Law Data Protection Directive with Respect to Law Enforcement (Directive (EU) 2016/680) and Other Provisions (only available in Greek here) ('the Data Protection Law') which implements certain provisions of the GDPR, is the basic national legal framework on personal data protection in Greece along with the GDPR.